Quick! Without cheating – stay away from the Internet – name the four Irish Nobel Laureates in Literature. Got them yet?

-If Ireland is known for anything, it is probably the disproportionate numbers of world-class writers it has produced compared to its small population.
-Four Irishmen have won the Nobel Prize in Literature: William Butler Yeats (1923), George Bernard Shaw (1925), Samuel Beckett (1969) and Séamus Heaney (1995).
+If Ireland is known for anything, it is probably the disproportionate number of world-class writers it has produced compared to its small population.
+Four Irishmen have won the Nobel Prize in Literature: William Butler Yeats (1923), George Bernard Shaw (1925), Samuel Beckett (1969), and Séamus Heaney (1995).
 All of them, except Heaney, are Protestant.
 And, in their own way, many of these exceptional writers have fought for Ireland.

 The Archpoet makes his mark on Ireland

-I doubt that any one country had a poet who contributed so much to culture, revolution and change as William Butler Yeats.
+I doubt that any one country had a poet who contributed so much to culture, revolution, and change as William Butler Yeats.

-Yeats’s play "Cathleen Ni Houlihan" premiered on opening night of the Abbey Theatre in 1904.
+Yeats’s play "Cathleen Ni Houlihan" premiered on the opening night of the Abbey Theatre in 1904.
 The play takes place during the Rising of 1798 and the heroine of the title represents the Irish nation.
 It is fiercely nationalistic and encourages armed rebellion.
 Years later Yeats would write: “Did that play of mine send out/Certain men the English shot?”
 After the 1916 Easter Rising he would immortalize the events and the players in such poems as “Easter 1916,” “Sixteen Dead Men,” “The Rose Tree,” and “The Ghost of Roger Casement.”